 For this reason, we’re embarking on a series of articles that will uncover the hiring processes of leading technology companies in Singapore.
 Let us know how we can improve on this - what other information you’d like to see, which companies you’d like to read about here, and so on.

-First up, a ride-hailing company that has raised US$1.4 billion in funding (that we know of) to date - Grab.
+First up, a mobility services company that has raised US$1.4 billion in funding (that we know of) to date - Grab.

 Interview Process at Grab